probao/README/README.md

 * Texas Hold'em poker
   * I knew Texas Hold'em poker from 'Rounders'.
   * The most incredible poker moment I have seen is that Tom Dwan(QTo, pair Q) bluffed Peter Eastgate(2X, set) and Barry Greenstein(AA).https://www.youtube.com/watch?v=zfP2GU74dFc
-  * I learn 'You should still have the strongest heart even when you just get the weakest hand' from durrrr's move.
+  * I learn 'You should have the strongest heart even when you just get the weakest hand' from durrrr's move.